hellmarbecker/blog/_posts/2023-06-27-new-in-druid-26-parsing-kafka-metadata-automatically.markdown

 In Kafka, data lineage is tracked with [message headers](https://www.confluent.io/blog/5-things-every-kafka-developer-should-know/#tip-5-record-headers).
 These are basically key-value pairs that can be defined freely.
 Inside Kafka, the header values are coded as binary bytes - their meaning and encoding is governed by your data contract, something to keep in mind for later.

+Druid has been able to ingest Kafka metadata for a while, [and I have written about it before](https://blog.hellmar-becker.de/2022/11/23/processing-nested-json-data-and-kafka-metadata-in-apache-druid/).
+But before version 26, you had to edit the ingestion spec manually to enable this feature.
+Now, it is supported by the Druid console, making things a lot easier.
+Let's see how this works for our flight radar data!

 In this tutorial, you will

 - generate Kafka messages with headers from flight radar data